CronixZero/voting-helper/README.md

 ## Structure

 `backend/`
-The backend is based on Spring Boot and serves the Frontend in Production
+The Backend is based on Spring Boot and serves the Frontend in Production

 `frontend/`
 The Frontend is based on Next.JS (React) and NextUI with Lucide Icons.